alyrow/cyrel/README.md

 ![](./web/public/images/logos/cyrel_long-512.png)

-Cyrel is a website combined wih a frontend for the CY Cergy Paris Univertity's students.
+Cyrel is a website combined wih a frontend for the CY Cergy Paris University's students.

 It uses the university environment (Celcat) server Api's (not the admin API), to give various information, in particular the timetable.